stuartfong1/Bloo/README.md

 # Bloo
-Grade 11 culminating project for ICS3U.
+Grade 11 culminating project for ICS3U written in Python.
+Platformer game with currency and enemies.

 Instructions